Embedding calculus and grope cobordism of knots: Intermediate results

-\subsubsection{Gropes give points in the layers of the Taylor tower}
+\subsection{Gropes give points in the layers of the Taylor tower}

 In this geometric part we specialise to $d=3$ (but this restriction is not essential, see Remark~\ref{rem:other-d}).
-We build on our joint work \cite{KST}, where we constructed points in $\H_n(I^3)$ from \emph{(simple capped genus one) grope cobordisms} of degree $n$ of \cite{CT1}; here we extend this to any oriented $3$-manifold $M$.
+For any oriented $3$-manifold $M$ we construct points in $\H_n(M)$ from \emph{(simple capped genus one) grope cobordisms} of degree $n$ of~\cite{CT1}.

-\subsubsection{Gropes.}
+\subsubsection{Gropes}

 In Section~\ref{subsec:gropes} we discuss grope cobordisms, which are certain $2$-complexes in $M$ modelled on trees, that `witness' $n$-equivalence of the two knots on `the boundary of a cobordism'.